keithfancher/tvmv/README.md

 way...

 ```
-# You'll need a (free!)
-TheMovieDB API key.
-Pass it in via the CLI, an env
-# var, or a file.
-We'll use an env var for this example:
-$ export TMDB_API_KEY="ABCD1234"

-# Now, let's check out a season of a show we ripped:
+# Let's check out a season of a show we ripped:
 $ cd ~/rips/poirot/season12

 # Who named these files?
 Super-annoying :(